Photo credit: Africa Business Magazine

 Solar has the best potential to connect far-flung corners of our continent, especially remote and rural areas that could take decades to access national electricity grids.

-It’s no surprise that solar has been identified as one of the Top Business Opportunities In Africa That Will Make More Millionaires In 2016, and in several years thereafter.
+It’s no surprise that solar has been identified as one of the Top Business Opportunities In Africa That Will Make More Millionaires, and in several years thereafter.

 In this article, you’ll see the ambitious businesses and ‘solar-preneurs’ who are working hard to bring electricity to more people on the continent through the power of the sun.